Privacy Policy

 Introduction

-At Vetnio AB, company registration number: 559494-6807, your privacy is important to us and we want you to feel secure when you entrust us with your personal data.
+At Vetnio AB, company registration number: 559494-6807, our business customers ("you" or "your") privacy is important to us, and we want you to feel secure when you entrust us with your personal data.
 We have established this Privacy Policy so that you can understand how we process and protect your personal data.
-This Privacy Policy describes what Personal Data we collect when you visit our website or use our services and for what purposes your personal data is processed.
+This Privacy Policy describes what Personal Data we collect when you visit our website or use our services and for what purposes your Personal Data is processed.

 This Privacy Policy explains how we collect, use, disclose, and safeguard your personal data when you use our services, including recording conversations between veterinary professionals and pet owners to generate clinical notes.
-This Privacy Policy applies to all users of Vetnio's website and services and is designed to comply with the General Data Protection Regulation (GDPR) (EU) 2016/679, as well as applicable data protection laws.
+This Privacy Policy applies to all users of Vetnio's website and services and is designed to comply with the General Data Protection Regulation (GDPR) (EU) 2016/679, California Consumer Privacy Act (CCPA), as well as all other Applicable Data Protection Laws.

 Definitions